 Research has found that three out of four people with Parkinson's do not receive medications on time when hospitalized.
 When this occurs two out of three will experience unnecessary complications.
-The Hospital Safety Guide includes tools to help people with Parkinson's get the best possible care during a hospital stay.
-There are easy ways to get these resources:
+The Aware in Care kit includes tools to help people with Parkinson's get the best possible care during a hospital stay.
+There are three easy ways to get these resources: